os.environ['ANTHROPIC_LOG'] = 'debug'

 max_steps int 10 Maximum number of tool requests to loop through

-cont_func Optional noop Function that stops loop if returns False
+cont_func callable noop Function that stops loop if returns False

 maxtok int 4096 Maximum tokens